urql-graphql/urql/docs/graphcache/cache-updates.md

 - `arguments`: The arguments for the given field, since each field that accepts arguments can be accessed multiple times with different arguments.
 In this example we're looking at `arguments.skip` to find all unique pages.
-- `fieldKey`: This is the field's key which can come in useful to retrieve a field using `cache.resolve(entityKey, fieldKey)` to prevent the arguments from having to be stringified repeatedly.
+- `fieldKey`: This is the field's key, which can come in useful to retrieve a field using `cache.resolve(entityKey, fieldKey)` to prevent the arguments from having to be stringified repeatedly.